acutemeowcenary/lidarr_unmonitor/README.md

+Files in the full library folder will scrub your entire library.
+I used them on mine originally.
+Just update the api and url.

-Files to be added to the arr-extended scripts.
+Files not in a folder are to be added to the arr-extended scripts.
 These are specifically for Lidarr.
+They will run from localhost, just update the api.

 Drop the main unmonitor.bash and either/or both the unmonitor.py in the folder /config/extended with the other arr-extended scripts.
 Might have to make the bash script executable with chmod +x